sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 - StructureSet
 - Process
 - Categorisation
 - Constraint

 * id - *String*.
 Identifier for the resource.
+* uri - *String* *nullable*.
+The URL address of the resource.
 * urn - *String* *nullable*.
 URN - typically a URL - which points to an external resource which may contain or supplement the annotation.
 If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
 * name - *String* *nullable*.
 Resource name.
 * description - *String* *nullable*.
 Description of the resource.
 * agencyID - *String* *nullable*.
 ID of the agency maintaining this resource.
 * version - *String* *nullable*.
 Version of this resource.
 It is "1.0" by default.
+* validFrom - *String* *nullable*.
+A timestamp from which the version is valid.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* validTo - *String* *nullable*.
+A timestamp from which the version is superceded.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * isFinal - *Boolean* *nullable*.
-True if this is the final version of the resource, otherwise False.
+True if this is the final version of the resource, otherwise False (draft version).
+* isExternalReference - *Boolean* *nullable*.
+If set to “true” it indicates that the content of the resource is held externally.
+* isPartial - *Boolean* *nullable*.
+If set to true, it indicates that the resource contains only a sub-set of items.
+Only for resources that inherit from the ItemScheme (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme).
 * links - *Array* *nullable*.
 A collection of links to additional resources for the resource.
 See the section [link](#link).
 * annotations - *Array* *nullable*.
 Provides a list of annotation objects.
 * items - *Array* *nullable*.
 Provides a list of items if the resource inherits from the ItemScheme (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme).